ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Overview
 {: #file-storage-overview}

 File Storage for VPC provides file shares within the bounds of a VPC.
 You create a file share in a single availability zone.
-You then a create mount target to mount the file share.
-You can also set up replication between the source file share and a replica file share, and failover to the replica file share in case of outage at the primary site.
+Then, you can create mount target to mount the file share.
+You can also set up replication between the source file share and a replica file share, and failover to the replica file share in case of an outage at the primary site.
 For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

-You pay for only the capacity you need.
+You pay for only the capacity that you need.
 File share capacity ranges from 10 GB up to 32,000 GB for all available profiles.
 You can [increase capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity) of an existing file share and [adjust IOPS](/docs/vpc?topic=vpc-adjusting-share-iops) up or down to meet your performance needs.
 Billing is adjusted accordingly.

 File share data is encrypted by default with IBM-managed encryption for data-at-rest.
 For added security, you can also use your own root keys to protect your file shares.
 For more information, see [File share encryption](#FS-encryption).

-You can also add user tags to your file shares when creating a new share or updating an existing share.
-Add user tags when creating new file files or to existing file shares with the UI, CLI, or API.
-For more information, see [User tags for file shares](#fs-about-user-tags).
+You can also apply user tags and access management tags to your file shares.
+Add user tags when you create a share or when you update an existing share in the UI, from the CLI, or with the API.
+Create access management tags with the Global Search and Tagging API.
+For more information, see [Tags for file shares](#fs-about-fs-tags).

+You can enable context-based restrictions (CBR) for all file share operations.
+These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+Unlike IAM policies, context-based restrictions don't assign access.
+Context-based restrictions check that an access request comes from an allowed context that you configure, such as creating a file share.
+For more information, see [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions (limited availability)](/docs/vpc?topic=vpc-cbr).

 File Storage for VPC is integrated with the Security and Compliance Center to help you manage security and compliance for your organization.
 For more information, see [Managing security and compliance](/docs/vpc?topic=vpc-file-storage-managing#fs-vpc-manage-security).